 You can also call your insurance company to ask if they’ve paid the bill.
 If they have, ask them to send you a letter verifying payment of the bill.
 Once you get the letter, take a copy of the letter and send it to credit bureaus.
 Ask them to remove the collection item as it has been paid.

 The 180-Day Rule

 Also, credit bureau reporting agencies have a rule regarding medical collections: They wait 180 days before adding them to your credit report.
-This rule is in place in order to give consumers a chance to clear the bill.
+This rule is in place to give consumers a chance to clear the bill.

 Medical bills are in a different category than other bills.
 Because medical bill payment involves insurance companies, mistakes in payment status happen often.

 And working with insurance companies to get a medical bill paid can be daunting.
 The 180-day rule is there to assist debtors as they work to determine the legitimacy of a medical bill.